omahs/cudos-aura-pool-platform/readme.md

 The project must ALWAYS be deployed on / of a domain.

-The project during development must be re-built when a new assest is added to public directory.
+The project during development must be re-built when a new asset is added to public directory.

 ## Backend